 Common Causes of Incapacity

-In Florida, one of the more common reasons to appoint a legal guardian is mental illness, which leads to the incapacity of a loved one.
+In Florida, one of the more common reasons to appoint a legal guardian is a mental illness, which leads to the incapacity of a loved one.
 The mental illness could be dementia, a brain injury, Alzheimer’s, or other age-related issues that cause mental acuity to decrease.

 How Do You Prove Incapacity?